Skip to main contentSkip to main navigationSkip to footer content

 Students with undergraduate degrees in other content areas may be eligible for the MAT and should contact the graduate school office for details.

 In-person and synchronistic classes: Students in the MAT attend classes in the summer (10 days in June), fall, and spring terms in the Education Department classroom in Brock Hall.
-Accepted students who live at a distance (i.e. another state), and who have a full time teaching job in a school, have the option of attending all classes synchronistically online from their home.
-This option includes the summer classes (June 17-26, 2024) if necessary.
-However, we strongly urge all students to be on campus for the summer session if at all possible.
-Classes meet for 7 hours each day, so synchronistic learning will be a daunting challenge, plus being in person for those days will help build a cohort relationship that helps in the fall and spring semesters.
+Accepted students who live at a distance (i.e. another state), and who have a full time teaching job in a school, have the option of attending fall and spring evening classes synchronistically online from their home.

 Research: One innovative aspect of the MAT is the emphasis on classroom research.
 This focus enables candidates to understand the value and limitations of educational research and to develop the values of self-reflection and self-evaluation as they conduct action research through various courses.